LogtalkDotOrg/logtalk3/manuals/sources/devtools/issue_creator.rst

 Note that the labels **must** be predefined in the issue tracker server for the bug report to be successfully created.

+But reports are only created for non-flaky tests.
+The bug report title and labels are used to prevent creating duplicated bug reports.
+Therefore, the same labels should be used for multiple runs of the same tests and preserved when editing the bug reports.

 Known issues
 ------------

-This tool is in an early stage of development and changes are to be expected.
+This tool is in a beta stage of development.
 Your feedback is most appreciated.